netwerk-digitaal-erfgoed/europeana-cc-lod/converter/README.md

 Make sure that your mapping query contains two graph names: a graph for storing the raw data (`http://example.org/raw/`) and a graph for storing the converted data (`http://example.org/edm/`).
 The LOD conversion, later on, assumes these graphs exist.

+## Create a shared volume (if none exists)

+The volume is used by the applications that make up this project.

+    docker volume create --name europeana_cc_lod_share

 ## Build the Virtuoso image

     docker-compose build --no-cache